xod442/stackstorm-tutorial/doc/00_init.md

 You can copy the answers from the answer folder up the the corresponding folder if needed.

 The answers are located in:`/opt/stackstorm/packs/tutorial/etc/answers`

-Packs are also available on the stackstorm exchange and can be installed with :
-`st2 pack install servicenow`